-Transactions in foreign currencies are translated to RUB at the foreign exchange rate ruling at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to RUB at the foreign exchange rate ruling at that date.
-Non-monetary assets and liabilities denominated in foreign currencies that are stated at historical cost are translated to RUB at the foreign exchange rate ruling at the date of the transaction.
-Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to RUB at the foreign exchange rate ruling at the dates the fair values were determined.
+Transactions in foreign currencies are translated to the respective functional currencies of the Group entities at the exchange rate ruling at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to the functional currency at the exchange rate ruling at that date.
+Non-monetary assets and liabilities denominated in foreign currencies that are stated at historical cost are translated to the functional currency at the exchange rate ruling at the date of the transaction.
+Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated at the exchange rate ruling at the dates the fair values were determined.
 Foreign exchange differences arising on translation are recognised in the profit or loss.